AneeshMSinha/Hackpad-Saturn/README.md

 # Hackpad-Saturn
-My repository for Hack club, blueprint hackpad, called Saturn This was an interesting and challenging project, was my first timee learning how to use Kicad and QMK.
+My repository for Hack club, blueprint hackpad, called Saturn This was an interesting and challenging project, was my first timee learning how to use Kicad and KMK.
 ## PCB
 | Schematic | PCB |
 |----------|----------|